sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 It can be used at all the testing levels: unit, component, integration and system levels.

-## Testing related with changes: Re-testing and Regression testing.
+## Testing related with changes: Re-testing and Regression testing (also Maintenance testing)
 When doing the test sets, failded test, must be repeated to assert them, and exclude the possibility of a  possible error due to the context, conditions, enviroment, equipment used or other causes.

 On the other had, when a new part of the system is added to the development, some times that  new code, function, or component, affects other element of the system; and in the worst case, making the to fail its pourpose or expected function .... to check this possibility, a set of test, is done, so it checks previous functionalitites, in order to verify the rest of the system, keeps working fine.